ian-howell/cs5401-stock-cutting-visualizer/README.md

 In the above example, `10` is the minimum amount of material required by the solution.

+#### Optional Arguments
+The following options may make it easier to see what's going on:
+* `-n`: Turn on shape ids.
+This will label each shape in the order they were received to make it clear which shape came from which line of the input file
+* `-g`: Turn on gridlines.
+This option adds a grid that makes it much easier to see where each shape is located. *NOTE:* This option is buggy for very small inputs

 ### Example
 Example files and outputs are found in the `examples` directory.
 Given `shapes.txt`: